Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Chialvo map under the action of electromagnetic flux coupling

 where an additional induction current term due to electromagnetic flux is added in the $x$ state variable and this makes the Chialvo map to be a three dimensional smooth map.
+In \eqref{eq:ChialvoMag}, the $k_{1}x$ term denote the membrane potential induced changes on magnetic flux and the $k_{2}\phi$ term denote the leakage of magnetic flux \cite{WuLevy17}.
 The electromagnetic flux parameters constitute $\alpha, \beta, k_{1}, k_{2}$.
 Observe that the map is asymmetric in the sense that the form of the map changes under the transformation $(x,y,\phi) \rightarrow (-x,-y,-\phi)$.
 From a dynamical system theory perspective, the improved three dimensional Chialvo map in \eqref{eq:ChialvoMag} is an important system as it can show many new kinds of global bifurcations which cannot be exhibited by two dimensional map.
 An important aspect of this paper is to study the effect of electromagnetic flux on the neurons and we observe the behavior of the system with the variation of the electromagnetic coupling strength $k$.
+Since electromagnetic flux has physiological effects on the neuron system and a time varying flux is considered, the electromagnetic flux $\phi$ is considered as a state variable and further improves the Chialvo neuron model transforming it to a three-dimensional map.
+To observe the effect of the flux $\phi$ on the Chialvo neuron transforming it to a three dimensional map, a comparision between the two dimensional and improved three dimensional map is shown in Fig. \ref{fig:DynCompare}.
+In Fig. \ref{fig:DynCompare}(b), we observe a closed invariant curve in red and when flux $\phi$ is introduced, the three dimensional neuron map exhibits a three dimensional closed invariant curve in black as shown in Fig. \ref{fig:DynCompare}(a).
+In Fig. \ref{fig:DynCompare}(c), the projection plot is considered for both the three dimensional and two dimensional closed invariant curve and it is found that they are distinct and don't overlap.

 In the next section, we analyse the fixed points of the improved Chialvo map in \eqref{eq:ChialvoMag}.